 Bitcoin IS Legal

 Most governments do not know what to do about the cryptocurrency revolution.
-Let’s take China for example.
+Let’s take China as an example.
 In 2017, the government cracked down on all Chinese based exchanges like BTC China, Huobi, OKCoin, and ViaBTC thereby forcing them to suspend their order books of trading cryptocurrencies against the Yuan.
-But interestingly, this crackdown only targeted the businesses that were trading cryptos while individuals were left alone.
+But interestingly, this crackdown only targeted businesses that were trading crypto while individuals were left alone.
 By 2018, the government had changed its view of digital currencies and now private users are allowed to use it.
 Today, individual traders and investors continue to exchange digital assets one-on-one via chat applications like WeChat and Telegram.
-This is a great example of the futility of trying to restring Bitcoin trading.
+This is a great example of the futility of trying to restore Bitcoin trading.

 Any new revolutionary technology is bound to be misunderstood and misrepresented.
 And this is exactly what is happening with Bitcoin.
 Most first world countries have decided to take a back seat to see how the technology will play out.
 On realizing that that Bitcoin can’t be wished away, the developed nations are now thinking of coming up with a way of regulating its use.
-For instance, France is now spearheading talks at the G20 forums to establish parameters of regulating digital assets.
-Even though regulation of digital assets is a far-fetched concept, it serves to demonstrate the longevity of Bitcoin and other cryptocurrencies – they are here to stay.
-So for now, we can continue trading Bitcoin with no worry of the big nations interfering with it any time soon.
+France, for instance, is now spearheading talks at G20 forums to establish parameters for regulating digital assets.
+Even though the regulation of digital assets is a far-fetched concept, it serves to demonstrate the longevity of Bitcoin and other cryptocurrencies – they are here to stay.
+So for now, we can continue trading Bitcoin with no worries of the big nations interfering with it any time soon.